Books to Help Kids Handle All Kinds of Uncomfortable Emotions

 Books About Fear

 Fear includes the emotions worry and anxiety, two feelings that many kids experience daily.
 These stories can be touchstones when your kids are feeling fearful or anxious.
 Remind your kids of the ideas: What did Jabari’s dad do when Jabari felt scared?
-Or remember when Humpty felt scared and climbed the wall anyway, one step at a time?
+Or remember when Bear faced his fears to save his friend?

 -